In the

 the maximum attainable height of the vertical center of an 8-Bay was 14" below

-the top of the mast, the vertical center of a compared Yagi would also be
+the top of the mast (because of 8-Bay top mounting bracket position), the vertical center of a compared Yagi would also be

 located at 14" below the top of mast (ignoring the possibility that the Yagi

-could have been raised another foot).
+could have been raised another 14").
 Nevertheless, all of these physical

 aspects represent possible sources of error.

-The Spectrum Analyzer being used is an 80's vintage HP8590B.
-It
+- The Spectrum Analyzer being used is an 80's vintage HP8590B.
+While it

-calibration is out of date, and which has some irritating frequency
+calibration is out of date, and it has some irritating frequency

 drift over time.
 This occasionally causes traces to not line up precisely